 Barafundle Bay, Stackpole

 The blue sea of Barafundle Bay has often been compared to Caribbean waters, complemented by the golden sands of the bay.
 Its isolated location makes access difficult, but for those who persevere it’s well worth it.
 With the impressive cliffs and landscape surrounding the bay, this National Trust Beach is a hiker’s paradise.
-It is understandable that it has been recognised as one of the worlds top twelve beaches.
+It is understandable that it has been recognised as one of the worlds top 12 beaches.
 In the past, the Cawdor family were extremely lucky to have once called it their own private beach.

-Skrinkle Haven, Manorbier
+Skrinkle Haven Beach, Manorbier

-South East of Manorbier Village you’ll find this part sandy, part shingle beach.
+Southeast of Manorbier Village you’ll find this part sandy, part shingle beach.
 With crystal blue waters flanked by extraordinary rock formations, the beach is only accessible through a treacherous flight of steps.
 With a military history, the beach has not always been open to the public.
 The area is home to Church Doors Beach, a little cove in which two sandstone caves present the appearance of church doors.
 Soak in the tranquility of the beach, yet be careful to avoid some of the surprises the rugged coastline likes to hide.

-Rhossili Bay, Rhossili
+Rhossili Bay Beach, Rhossili

-Three Cliffs Bay, Swansea
+Three Cliffs Bay Beach, Swansea

 Named after the three sea cliffs which frame the bay, Three Cliffs Bay is located on the Gower Peninsula.
 With sand dunes, a salt march and limestone cliffs littering the area, this is a dog-friendly beach frequented by climbers and explorers alike.
 The dramatic location is further emphasised by the myths and legends which surround Pennard Castle.
 Supposedly having been attacked by a Welsh leader and his men, the fairies which survived this onslaught took revenge by cursing the castle, and as a result it was covered in sand.
 The limited access to the beach means that it is not yet heaving with visitors.

 Part of the Dulas Bay area, Traeth Yr Ora is a vast expanse of golden sand which reaches right down to the water.
 Accessible only by foot, the beach is perfect for swimming and sand castle building.
 Prisoners Island can be seen at low tide, and the myth says that prisoners were tied to these rocks and were drowned when the tide rose.
-The lack of facilities and a 20 minute walk from the nearest car park means the Traeth Yr Ora is rarely busy.
+The lack of facilities and a 20-minute walk from the nearest car park means the Traeth Yr Ora is rarely busy.